lcsirmaz/entropy-rules/9drule/DESCRIPTION.md

     # extract the complete ruleset from the result
     utils/minrule.pl <vlp-result> <ruleset>

-This procedure yielded the complete rulesets for DFZ Rules reported above.
+This procedure yielded the &quot;unabridged&quot; complete rulesets for DFZ Rules reported above.

 ### Scaled down rulesets

 MOLP problems with 33 objectives are typically intractable and can be solved in very special cases only.
-To reduce the complexity, *scaled down* rulesets are considered, where the last two natural coordinates &ndash; coordinates given by **I**(c;d) and **I**(a;b | c,d) &ndash; are set to zero.
-Using such a ruleset means that the method is restricted to use and generate entropy inequalities where the last two coordinates are zero.
+To reduce the complexity, *scaled down* rulesets are considered, where the last two natural coordinates &ndash;
+coordinates given by **I**(c;d) and **I**(a;b | c,d) &ndash; are assumed to
+be zero.
+Using such a ruleset means that the method is restricted to use and generate entropy inequalities where coefficients at these coordinates are zero.
 As presently no known 4-variable entropy inequality has any of these coefficients non-zero, this condition doesn't seem to be overly restrictive.

 The theory and methodology of such scaled down ruleset is the same as